vishalraj82/MySQLReplDocker/README.md

 ```sh
 docker container exec -it <name-of-container> mysql -u root -p <mysql-password>
 ```
+> The name of the container is the first column from the out of info.sh command
 > NOTE: Find the passwords in .env file

 You can repeat the command for all the MySQL containers and then play around and see the replication action coming live.